gchiu/Healthy-eating/diet-handout.md

 Use extra virgin NZ olive oil on bread if you need it, and not margarine.
 Beware cheap overseas olive oil as it may be adulterated.
 [2]

 Drink green tea ( or better still specialist white tea if available).
 Avoid too much coffee.

+Eating 2 handfuls of nuts a week gives the same benefit in women of 4 hours of jogging a week[6].
+Eating 3 handfuls (100g) of Pistachio nuts a day in men improves erectile dysfunction as well as lowering cholesterol [7].

 Eating too much healthy plant based food will also cause weight gain though this is more likely on the basis of consumption of breads and nuts.